 In the USA, many people value youth over age.
-A lot of the knowledge that elder refugees have is not as useful as it was in their home country.
+A lot of the knowledge that elder immigrants have is not as relevant as it was in their home countries.
 For example, an older refugee may know a lot about farming or tending to cows but in America, his family members work in office buildings.

-Sometimes, older refugees start to feel useless.
+Sometimes, older refugees and immigrants start to feel useless.
 But sharing your culture and keeping your family tied to your home country is a very important job for you.
 Also, try to remember that even though children may act differently in their new home, they still can love you.